Montgomery County, Tennessee

 Montgomery County was founded on April 9, 1796 from Tennessee County.
 This county was named in honor of John Montgomery (c.
 1750–1794), leader of the Nickajack Expedition.

-The Montgomery County Seat is located in Clarksville also, the county government website is www.mcgtn.org .
+The County Seat of government is located in Clarksville also, the county government website is www.mcgtn.org .

-Cities and towns located in Montgomery County include Clarksville, St. Bethlehem, New Providence, Fredonia, Cunningham, Woodlawn, Palmyra, Sango, Southside, Shiloh, Rossview, Port Royal, Dotsonville, Orgains Crossroads, Sallors Rest, Needmore, Excell, Oakwood, Oakridge, Tarsus, Fort Campbell .
+Cities and towns located in the county include Clarksville, St. Bethlehem, New Providence, Fredonia, Cunningham, Woodlawn, Palmyra, Sango, Southside, Shiloh, Rossview, Port Royal, Dotsonville, Orgains Crossroads, Sallors Rest, Needmore, Excell, Oakwood, Oakridge, Tarsus, Fort Campbell .

 Montgomery County Courthouse and Government Records